Neelayjain21/Traffic-flow-analysis/README.md

 ## 🧠 Key Insights

 **Static Model**
-- The node-balance system is rank deficient; a turning ratio constraint is required to obtain a unique solution.
+- The node-balance system is rank deficient — a turning ratio constraint is required to obtain a unique solution.
-- The constraint encodes driver behavior and is physically motivated.
+- The constraint encodes real driver behavior and is physically motivated, not arbitrary.

 **Dynamic Model**
-- Captures the gradual redistribution of traffic as drivers adapt over time.
+- Captures the gradual redistribution of traffic as drivers adapt over successive time steps.
-- The relaxation parameter `α` controls convergence speed — larger `α` means faster but potentially less stable adaptation.
+- The relaxation parameter $\alpha$ controls convergence speed — larger $\alpha$ yields faster but potentially more oscillatory adaptation.
-- The spectral radius `ρ(Aᵈ) < 1` guarantees asymptotic stability for all `α ∈ (0, 1)` with this routing matrix.
+- The spectral radius $\rho(\mathbf{A}_d) < 1$ guarantees asymptotic stability for all $\alpha \in (0,1)$ with this routing matrix.

 ---

 ## 🚀 Future Work

-- Capacity-constrained optimization (link flow upper bounds)
+- [ ] Capacity-constrained optimization (link flow upper bounds)
-- Nonlinear congestion modeling (e.g., BPR function)
+- [ ] Nonlinear congestion modeling via BPR function
-- Sensitivity analysis of `α` on convergence rate
+- [ ] Sensitivity analysis of $\alpha$ on convergence rate and overshoot
-- Continuous-time formulation via ODEs
+- [ ] Continuous-time formulation via ODEs
-- Validation against real-world traffic count data
+- [ ] Validation against real-world traffic count data

 ---